-Atmospheric icing conditions exist when OAT on ground and for take-off is at or below 5° C or when TAT in flight is at or below 7° C and visible moisture in the air in any form is present (such as clouds, fog with visibility of one mile or less, rain, snow sleet and ice crystals).
+Atmospheric icing conditions exist when OAT on ground and for take-off is at or below 5°C or when TAT in flight is at or below 7°C and visible moisture in the air in any form is present (such as clouds, fog with visibility of one mile or less, rain, snow sleet and ice crystals).

-In such a situation, the pilots must (in accordance with the Anti-icing instruction) keep the "Level 2 Anti-Ice" system ON and operative.
-Also the pilot should use the "Level 3 (De-Ice)" system by observing the ice formation on IEP or ice detection warning.
+In such a situation, the pilots must (in accordance with the anti-icing instruction) keep the anti-ice system ON and operative (former called Level II).
+Also the pilot should use the de-ice system (former called Level III) by observing the ice formation on IEP or ice detection warning.

-The pilot used the "Level III De-ice system" for 2 minutes and 24 seconds at 09: 27: 21 LMT (4 minutes and 15 seconds before the accident).
+The pilot used the de-ice system (former called Level III) for 2 minutes and 24 seconds at 09:27:21 LMT (4 minutes and 15 seconds) before the accident.
 When the TAT increased above 7° C, it was switched off.
-After 10 seconds TAT decreased to 7C and below but de-icing was continuously in OFF position.
+After 10 seconds, TAT decreased to 7 C and below, but de-icing remained in OFF position.